citanus006/codeinstitute-project1-Jiris-bar/README.md

 ### Features
-- Version control system - git
+- Version control system - I used git without any branching strategy in order to keep it simple
-- Documentation - this readme & git
+- Documentation - this readme & git history

 ### Features to be added
 As scope of this project is focused on HTML and CSS so I attempted to avoid using javascript and another advanced techniques used in today's webdesign.